YuriyRum/rs_web_component/README.md

-A sample project to see how a custom component can be created in Rust.
+A sample project that shows how a custom component can be created in Rust.

 Example:
 ```